GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

 - Runs over one selected country and for a specific set of indices depending on selected hazard
 - Consider three SSP (ex RCP) scenarios (2.6, 4.5, 8.5) by default and present them in the results
 - Consider four future 20-years period (near term, medium term, long term, end of century)
-- Claulate median, 10th percentile (p10) and 90th percentile (p90) of standardised anomaly
+- Claulate median, 10th percentile (p10) and 90th percentile (p90) of standardised anomaly across models in the ensemble
 - Compare standardised anomalies with pre-set thresholds to estimate change in the risk trend
 - Plot maps and timeseries
 - The results are exported as csv (table) and geopackage (vector)